aaronbloomfield/ccc/hws/ethprivate/index.md

 ```
 geth --config geth-config.toml
 ```

+You may have to add one more command-line parameter to that command, described at the end of part 3 (Geth).

 There is lots of output when it is running, and we will verify that it has connected properly in a moment.